HWSec-CSIC/se-pq/README.md

         .
-        ├── bit             # folder to store the bitstream files ├── build           # folder to store the shared libraries └── src             # folder that contains the sources files .
+        ├── bit             # folder to store the bitstream files ├── build           # folder to store the shared libraries └── rtl             # folder that contains the RTL sources files .
             ├── common      # common files
             ├── sha3        # SHA3 files
+            ├── sha2        # SHA2 files
             └── trng        # TRNG files
+        └── src             # folder that contains the sources files of the library .
+            ├── common      # common files
+            ├── sha3        # SHA3 files
+            └── sha2        # SHA2 files
     ├── demo                # folder that contains the demo ├── se-qubip.h          # header of the library
-    ├── Makefile            # To compile the library └── README.md
+    ├── Makefile            # To compile the library ├── SE_QUBIP_1_0.rar    # The IP Module of the Secure Element └── README.md

-For now (v1.0) the list of supported algorithms are:
+For now (***v2.0***) the list of supported algorithms are:
+- SHA2:
+    - SHA-256
+    - SHA-384
+    - SHA-512
+    - SHA-512/256
 - SHA3:
     - SHA3-256
     - SHA3-512